-1. Introduction
+1 Introduction

 Since the formation of the EU, the agricultural sector and the Common Agricultural Policy (CAP) has been one of the key elements in the European integration.
-As one of the most protected sectors, agriculture has been the subject of consecutive reforms.
-Starting with the MacSharry reform in 1992, a process to shift agricultural support from price and market to income support via premiums was initiated and further accelerated with the Agenda 2000.
-The CAP was substantially reformed again by measures agreed to at the Luxembourg Council Agreement in 2003.
-A single-farm payment was introduced for EU farmers, largely independent from production and linked to environmental, food safety, animal and plant health and animal welfare measures.
-Additionally, it requires keeping all farmland in good agricultural and environmental condition ("crosscompliance").
-A strengthened rural development policy will be financed by a reduction in direct payments ("modulation") for larger farms and a new financial mechanism should ensure that the total EU budget is fixed until 2013.
+But as one of the most protected sectors, agriculture has been the subject of consecutive reforms.
+Starting with the MacSharry reform in 1992, a process to shift agricultural support from price and market support to income support via premiums has been instigated which was intensified by the Agenda 2000.
+The CAP was substantially reformed again by measures agreed to at the Luxembourg Council in 2003.
+Here, a single-farm payment was introduced for EU farmers, largely independent from production and linked to environmental, food safety, animal and plant health and animal welfare measures.
+Additionally, it requires keeping all farmland in good agricultural and environmental condition ("cross-compliance").
+A strengthened rural development policy will be financed by a reduction in direct payments ("modulation") for bigger farms and a new financial mechanism should ensure that the total EU budget is fixed until 2013.
 As a supplement, some market measures were revised.
-Further on there was an agreement on additional cuts in intervention prices of butter by 10%, a reduction of the monthly increments in the cereals sector by half, and an abolition of the rye intervention as well as further adjustments in the durum wheat, nuts, starch potatoes and dried fodder sectors were agreed on.
+So an additional cuts in intervention prices of butter by 10 %, a reduction of the monthly increments in the cereals sector by half, and an abolition of the rye intervention as well as further adjustments in the durum wheat, nuts, starch potatoes and dried fodder sectors were agreed on.

-With these measures, direct payments in the form of area and animal premiums are going to be essentially decoupled from production, which poses a major shift in the system of agricultural support.
+With these measures, direct payments in the form of area and animal premiums are going to be essentially decoupled from production, which poses a major sift in the system of agricultural support.
 But what will their effects be on the output of agriculture?
 To what extent will the different agricultural markets be effected?
-What will be the impact on farm incomes?
+What will be the impact be on farm incomes?
 These effects are probably to be seen over an extended period of years.
 Other influencing factors may change during that period of time.

-To estimate the effects of such policy changes in different EU countries and across the EU was one of the reasons for building econometric country models and for interlinking these in the AG-MEMOD partnership.
-Beside the focus was not only to analyze the impact of policy adjustments but also to generate baselines for the agri-food sector so that future changes in the economic
+To derive the effects of such policy changes in different EU countries and across the EU was one of the reasons for building econometric country models and for interlinking these